 Remember that any content posted to social networking sites is available to others, and may be publicly visible by anyone.
 Therefore, the following guidelines should be observed when posting photos online:

-- Ensure that the proper permissions are acquired before posting photos of individuals.
+- Ensure that the proper permissions are acquired before using photos of individuals.

-- Parental permission is required for photos of children.
+- Parental permission is required for photos of minors.

 - Photos accompanying news articles do not require written permission, but may have a limited period of time for public display.